ros-workshop/manipulation/README.md

 We will be lightly touching on how to use MoveIt, but there is a plethora of configuration options you will learn about in due time.

 There is a package in the `universal_robot` directory which has "moveit" in its name.
-Search through it and see if any launch stands out to you.
+Search through it and see if any launch file stands out to you.
+Use `roslaunch` to launch this file.

 <details><summary>Click for the answer</summary>
 <p>